typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

 * `Block` is one of the two major element types in the AST.
   Block level elements always start on a new line and in markup they often (but not always) require a preceding blank line.
+  They can contain other block or span elements.
   It is similar to a `display: block` element in HTML.

 * `Span` is the other of the two major element types in the AST.
-  Span level can start anywhere in the middle of a line or span multiple lines.
+  Span elements can start anywhere in the middle of a line or span multiple lines.
+  They can contain other span elements, but no block elements.
   It is similar to a `display: inline` element in HTML.

 * A `ListItem` can only occur as a child of a `ListContainer`.